ivokabel/ivokabel.github.io/_drafts/2018-01-10-rendering-layered-materials-smooth-refraction-approximation-layered-model.md

 where $f_{s2}^{\ast}\left(\omega_{i}^{\prime}\rightarrow\omega_{o}^{\prime}\right)$ is the stand-alone BSDF of the inner layer, $T\left(\theta_{i}\right)$ and $T\left(\theta_{o}\right)$ are the Fresnel transmission coefficients, $\frac{\eta_{0}^{2}}{\eta_{1}^{2}}$ is the projected solid angle compression compensation and $a$ is the medium attenuation coefficient.

-Just a side note: Since we are implicitly dealing with a rendering system which is not polarization aware we don't have to worry about the order in which the coefficients are multiplied together.
+Just a side note: Since we are implicitly assume a rendering system which is not polarization aware, we don't have to worry about the order in which the coefficients are multiplied together.
 In a polarization-aware system, however, multiplication operations (representing light-matter interaction) would have to be dealt with much more care.

 ### Whole formula